Creating Gemstone Jewelry

 STEP 1: SAWING

-This process is the first step to creating of the conceptual vision.
-Will the perfect cut for this stone be a marquise or square?
+Sawing is a process to remove unwanted part from the working part from the piece.
+This process is the first step in creation of the conceptual vision.
+The perfect cut for this stone will be a marquise or square?
 The first step of the sawing is critical since this sets the stage for the following finishing steps.

 STEP 2: GRINDING